tkokhing/Adventures/IBM_myNotes/README.md

 # Introduction

-If you are seeing this, congrats as you are about to embark onto a wonderful journey on blockchain, namely the Hyperledger.
+If you are seeing this, congrats as you are about to embark onto a wonderful journey on blockchain, namely the Hyperledger Fabric.

 ## In the Beginning